 This is New York City, anything goes!
 But seriously, there isn’t really a dress code for the ceremony.
 Most couples who choose to hire me as their photographer choose to dress up in the traditional wedding attire – white dresses + suits.
 However, this experience should feel authentic to you.
 If you want to wear a pink dress to your wedding, you should DO IT!
 You can wear a tshirt or a ball gown.
 The choice is yours.

 I will add that it is important to remember that we are in New York City after all.
-Understand and be prepared that your white shoes will get dirty, and your dress will likely, too!
+Understand and prepare for the possibility that your white shoes will get dirty, and your dress will likely, too!
 It is all good – approach this experience with an easygoing attitude!

 HOW MUCH TIME SHOULD WE PLAN FOR OUR CITY HALL WEDDING IN NYC?

 This could vary greatly depending on the day.
 Fridays are the busiest.
 My suggestion is to allot about 3 hours for the entire experience.
-It could also be as quick as 30 minutes!
+You could be waiting for a couple of hours inside the courthouse, but it could also be as quick as 30 minutes!

 Can we have our ceremony somewhere other than the NYC city clerk’s office?